The Walden Year

 Student demographics

-This program is for students ages 16-19 in the Champlain Valley interested in individualized, community-embedded learning.
+Currently, this program is for home school students ages 16-19 who live in the Champlain Valley and are interested in individualized, community-embedded learning.
 We encourage recent high-school graduates to consider this as a gap year opportunity.
 The Walden Year seeks a heterogeneous mix of students that reflect the broader demographics of the community.

 location and schedule

-The Walden Year takes place at Willowell’s Monkton property.
-Students meet there Monday-Friday from 10 to 3:30.
+The Walden Year unfolds across Willowell’s Monkton property and throughout the Champlain valley where students immerse themselves in community-based learning adventures.
+We hold class Monday-Friday from 10 to 3.
 This later start enables students to stay enrolled at their sending schools and take a course during the first block before coming to Walden.
 The Willowell Land has been the nexus of most Willowell programs since the early 2000’s, hosting the Walden Project, Pond Brook Project, New Roots Project, summer camps, community events, the Gordon Sculpture Park, and the community garden.
 The fields, cedar groves, and wetlands here are the Walden Year’s classroom.
 Classes take place primarily outdoors year-round, though there are several shelters and cabins onsite.

 The fall semester begins on September 4 and ends on December 20.
 The spring semester begins on January 13 and ends on June 6.